Coverage Plugin

 The scope of coverage data tracked can be limited to the project, package, or class level.
 Generally, the default setting of class level detail is the best choice, as this setting will provide the most insight into the code coverage of your project.
 Certain features, such as identifying the classes or packages with the greatest code coverage change, only work when a particular level of code coverage data is collected.

-Level Statistics Included Advantages Disadvantages
+Statistics Included

-class (recommended) class, project, and package level Provides greatest insight into project code coverage.
 May result in performance and/or storage issues for large projects.

-package project and package level Compromise on both data storage requirements and level of code coverage insight.
 Compromise on both data storage requirements and level of code coverage insight.

-project project level only Requires storing minimal data.
+Requires storing minimal data.
 May have performance benefits for large builds.
-Greatly limits code coverage insight the plugin can provide.

 Concepts